Second cyclone in six weeks to hit India's east coast on Friday

 "We prepared an evacuation plan," said Parthasarathy.
 "They are on the job."

-Phailin, India's fiercest cyclone in 14 years, battered the coastline of northern Andhra Pradesh and Odisha state.
+Phailin, India's fiercest cyclone in 14 years, battered the coastline of northern Andhra Pradesh and Odisha.

 Helen is expected to cause a storm surge of about 1.0-1.5 metres above the tide, potentially inundating low-lying coastal areas and flooding escape routes, the IMD said.